Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 Wild West City

-Based on 1880s Dodge City, Kansas, Wild West City is an interactive experience bringing tales of the wild west to life through historical characters, live action dramatizations and demonstrations by period craftsmen.
-Learn how to pan for gold at Egan’s Gold Mine, defend an authentic stagecoach from the local bandits, or mosey on over to the barnyard and meet real live animals found on a typical frontier farm.
+Based on 1880s Dodge City, Kansas, Wild West City is an interactive experience bringing tales of the wild west to life.
+They achieve this through actors posing as historical characters, live action dramatizations and demonstrations by period craftsmen.
+Learn how to pan for gold at Egan’s Gold Mine or defend an authentic stagecoach from the local bandits.
+Let your kids mosey on over to the barnyard and meet real live animals found on a typical frontier farm.
 When you’re done, be sure to grab a bite to eat at the Golden Nugget Saloon.
-You won’t be sorry!
+You won’t be sorry.

 Kutztown, PA

-This incredible underground cave, located near Kutztown, PA, is known for its abundance of milky white formations that give it its name.
-During your visit, courteous guides will lead you 125 feet underground on a one hour tour and features a movie in the Crystal Cave Theater, presenting the history of Pennsylvania’s First Show Cave.
+The Historic Crystal Cave is an incredible underground cave is known for its abundance of milky white formations that give it its name.
+During your visit, courteous guides will lead you 125 feet underground.
+The one-hour tour includes a movie in the Crystal Cave Theater, presenting the history of Pennsylvania’s First Show Cave.
 While the cave temperature is a comfortable 54 degrees, a light sweater or jacket and comfortable walking shoes are recommended.

 Cherry Crest Farms

-Located in the heart of Pennsylvania Dutch Country, Cherry Crest Adventure Farm is a unique place where fun, family, and farming come together.
-This family-owned farm has more than 300 acres of different crops and 50+ farm fun activities, including the Hay Chute Slide and Straw Bale Racer, Jump Pillow, Farm Tour Wagon Ride, Petting Zoo and Farm Experience Center, Corny’s Ball-cade, and more!
+Located in the heart of Pennsylvania Dutch Country, Cherry Crest Farms is a unique place where fun, family, and farming come together.
+This family-owned farm has more than 300 acres of different crops and 50+ farm fun activities.
+Chute down the hay chute slide or hop on their jump pillow.

 Adventure Aquarium